 Transit agent fees, A recoverable guarantee amount paid to customs, which will be refunded before the return flight.

-Algeria is generally considered a safe country, with low crime rates in urban areas.
-Security measures are typically not necessary in cities or urban locations.
-However, it is mandatory to have a local fixer on set at all times to ensure compliance with local regulations and facilitate smooth operations.
+Algeria is widely considered a safe country, with low crime rates in urban areas.
+As a result, security measures are usually not necessary in cities or urban locations.
+However, having a local fixer on set is mandatory in order to ensure compliance with local regulations and facilitate smooth operations.
 Additionally, the state provides a local escort at no cost to productions, which can be beneficial for added security and support.
+This allows productions to focus on filming, while local teams handle logistics.

-For filming in remote or high-risk areas, such as mountainous or desert regions, general security measures are highly recommended to ensure the safety of cast and crew.
-This may include hiring experienced security personnel or taking additional precautions to mitigate potential risks.
+For filming in remote or high-risk areas, such as mountainous or desert regions, general security measures are highly recommended.
+To ensure the safety of cast and crew, productions may need to hire experienced security personnel or take additional precautions to mitigate risks.